 Skillful Craftsman Education Technology Limited, or Skillful Craftsman, is not a Chinese operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and variable interest entity, or the VIE, which involves unique risks to investors.
 Neither Skillful Craftsman nor its subsidiaries own any equity interest or direct foreign investment in the VIE, Wuxi Kingway Technology Co., Ltd. The VIE structure is used to provide investors with exposure to foreign investment in China-based companies where PRC law prohibits direct foreign investment in the operating companies in China.
 PRC laws and regulations restrict and impose conditions on foreign investment in internet-based businesses, including online education services.
 Accordingly, these businesses are operated by the VIE.
-Skillful Craftsman does not own these operations but relies on contractual arrangements among Skillful Craftsman Network Technology (Wuxi) Limited, or the WFOE, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to (i) direct the activities of the VIE that most significantly impact the VIE's economic performance, (ii) receive substantially all of the economic benefits and absorb substantially all of the losses of the VIE and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE for accounting purposes and is able to consolidate the financial results of the VIE in the consolidated financial statements in accordance with U.S. GAAP.
+Skillful Craftsman does not own these operations but relies on contractual arrangements among Skillful Craftsman Network Technology (Wuxi) Limited, or the WFOE, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to (i) direct the activities of the VIE that most significantly impact the VIE's economic performance, (ii) receive the economic benefits of the VIE that potentially could be significant to the VIE and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Because of these contractual arrangements, Skillful Craftsman is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE in the consolidated financial statements in accordance with U.S. GAAP.
 Investors in our ordinary shares are purchasing equity interest in Skillful Craftsman, a Cayman Islands holding company, and may never hold equity interests in the Chinese operating companies.

-Our corporate structure is subject to risks associated with our contractual arrangements with the VIE.
+Our corporate structure is subject to risks associated with the WFOE's contractual arrangements with the VIE.
 These contractual arrangements have not been tested in a court of law in the PRC.
-If the PRC government finds that these contractual arrangement do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we and the VIE could be subject to severe penalties or be forced to relinquish our interests in the operations of the VIE.
+If the PRC government finds that these contractual arrangement do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, the WFOE and the VIE could be subject to severe penalties or be forced to relinquish our interests in the operations of the VIE.
 This would result in the VIE being deconsolidated.
 The majority of our assets, including the necessary licenses to conduct business in China, are held by the VIE.
-A significant part of our revenues are generated by the VIE.
-An event that results in the deconsolidation of the VIEs would have a material effect on our operations and result in the value of the securities diminish substantially or even become worthless.
-Our holding company, our PRC subsidiaries, the VIE and investors of Skillful Craftsman face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIE and our company as a whole.
+A significant part of our revenues is generated by the VIE.
+An event that results in the deconsolidation of the VIEs would have a material effect on the operations and result in the value of the securities diminish substantially or even become worthless.
+Our holding company, our PRC subsidiaries, the VIE and investors of Skillful Craftsman face uncertainty about potential future actions by the PRC government that could affect the enforceability of the WFOE's contractual arrangements with the VIE and its shareholders and, consequently, significantly affect the financial performance of the VIE, the WFOE and our company as a whole.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2022, which is incorporated by reference, and "Risk Factors-Risks Related to Our Corporate Structure" in this prospectus.